abhinavs/moonwalk/_posts/2023-07-19-brain-health.md

 ## Spend more time in the rural areas(#spend-more-time-in-the-rural-areas)

 Living in a rural area has a list of benefits.
-For example, compared to urban areas, it is associated with a lower risk for mental disorders such as anxiety disorders, depression [
+For example, compared to urban areas, it is associated with a lower risk for mental disorders such as anxiety disorders, depression, and schizophrenia [46-48], along with decreased levels of heart rate, blood pressure, and the stress-related hormone cortisol [46,49].
-Park B-J, Tsunetsugu Y, Kasetani T, Hirano H, Kagawa T, Sato M, et al. Physiological effects of shinrin-yoku (taking in the atmosphere of the forest)—using salivary cortisol and cerebral activity as indicators—.
-J Physiol Anthropol.
-2007;26:123–8.

-Tost H, Reichert M, Braun U, Reinhard I, Peters R, Lautenbach S, et al. Neural correlates of individual differences in affective benefit of real-life urban green space exposure.
-Nat Neurosci.
-2019;22:1389–93.

-Oh B, Lee KJ, Zaslawski C, Yeung A, Rosenthal D, Larkey L, et al. Health and well-being benefits of spending time in forests: systematic review.
-Environ Health Prev Med.
-2017;22:71.
-], and schizophrenia, along with decreased levels of heart rate, blood pressure, and the stress-related hormone cortisol [Park BJ, Tsunetsugu Y, Kasetani T, Kagawa T, Miyazaki Y. The physiological effects of Shinrin-yoku (taking in the forest atmosphere or forest bathing): evidence from field experiments in 24 forests across Japan.
-Environ Health Prev Med.
-2010;15:18–26.

-Mao GX, Lan XG, Cao YB, Chen ZM, He ZH, Lv YD, et al. Effects of short-term forest bathing on human health in a broad-leaved evergreen forest in Zhejiang Province, China.
-Biomed Environ Sci.
-2012;25:317–24].

 ## References

 1. Wang Y, Pan Y, Li H. What is brain health and why is it important?
 BMJ 2020; 371 :m3683 doi:10.1136/bmj.m3683
 2. Kim, M., & Park, J. M. (2017).
 Factors affecting cognitive function according to gender in community-dwelling elderly individuals.
 Epidemiology and health, 39, e2017054. https://doi.org/10.4178/epih.e2017054
 3. Li, W., Wang, T., & Xiao, S. (2016).
 Type 2 diabetes mellitus might be a risk factor for mild cognitive impairment progressing to Alzheimer's disease.
 Neuropsychiatric disease and treatment, 12, 2489–2495. https://doi.org/10.2147/NDT.S111298